efflamlemaillet/biosphere-commons/README.md

 Presentation of CYCLONE components (20’ each)
 * Slipstream, C. Loomis
-* Federation Proxy and tools, I. Zilci
+* Federation Proxy and tools, M. Slawik and Ö. Malik
 * CNSMO, I. Canyameres
 * New developments of IFB portal, B. Brancotte